Margaret Eleanor Parker

-Margaret Eleanor Parker (1827–1896) was a British social activist, social reformer, and travel writer who was involved in the temperance movement.
+Margaret Eleanor Parker (writing as M. E. Parker; 1827–1896) was a British social activist and reformer who was involved in the temperance movement.
 She was a founding member of the British Women's Temperance Association (BWTA) in 1876, and served as its first president.
-Born in England, Parker resided in Scotland.
-She was a delegate to the 1876 International Organisation of Good Templars (IOGT) meeting which led to the formation of the BWTA.
+Parker was a delegate to the 1876 International Organisation of Good Templars (IOGT) meeting which led to the formation of the BWTA.
 She was also instrumental in founding the World Woman's Christian Temperance Union (WWCTU).
 In 1881, she founded another type of women's association, one which focused on horticulture and supply, but it did not flourish.
-Parker described her travels in the Eastern United States in Six Happy Months amongst the Americans (1874).
+Parker's travels in the Eastern United States were described in her book, Six Happy Months amongst the Americans (1874).

 Early life

 Parker was born in England in 1827, of an old Tory or Conservative line.